Canon 1D C vs 1Ds

 - More heavily discounted: Has been around for much longer (launched in September 2002).

-If the count of relative strengths (bullet points above) is taken as a measure, the 1DC is the clear winner of the match-up (7 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1DC is the clear winner of the match-up (9 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 The above review scores should be interpreted with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.